-A creative workshop activity will be the primary feature of this induction module, supplemented by weekly production seminars.
-In these seminars students are introduced to the practice of self and peer assessment techniques, presentation techniques and use of portfolios.
+A series of creative workshop activities will be the primary feature of this induction module, supplemented by inductions from various departments in the Production Arts and Drama departments.
+Students are also introduced to the practice of self and peer assessment techniques, presentation techniques and the use of portfolios.

-Students will develop a joint project on a given theme (e.g. a text, an artist, current affairs etc.) Each student may take responsibility for a different aspect of the project, developing plans or designs as appropriate, or the group may share responsibility across all areas.
-Students will present their work to the group at the weekly production seminar.
+Students will develop a joint project on a given theme.
+Each student may take responsibility for a different aspect of the project, developing plans or designs as appropriate, or the group may share responsibility across all areas.
+Students will share their work with the group at regular weekly intervals.